AugChiang/DataVis_Typhoons-in-Taiwan/readme.txt

 ********************* Instruction *************************
 This is the final project of Data Visualization Course.
+I am using TCCIP typhoon dataset as example.

 *** How to run the code? ***
 Open "index.html" file and run it with the Live Server extension in VSCode.